tz-earl/tz-earl.github.io/about.md

 As I write this, I have spent the past several months in studying machine learning, mostly at the conceptual level.

-When I previously wrote a technical blog (see below) I found that coming up with explanations of interesting issues and descriptions of troubleshooting bugs brought about more clarity and sharper understanding than I would have had otherwise.
+When I previously wrote a technical blog I found that coming up with explanations of interesting issues and descriptions of troubleshooting bugs brought about more clarity and sharper understanding than I would have had otherwise.